Hyperobjekt/dignity-and-debt/content/projects/special/student-debt-racial-disparities.md

-  If Du Bois were working today on the urgent issue of student loan indebtedness, he would find that what he phrased as **_"the problem of the color line"_** endures across the globe, and that other social cleavages help predict how debts are arranged and affect whether groups of people are allowed to carry it with dignity.
+  If Du Bois were working today on the urgent issue of student loan indebtedness, he would find that, in the phrase he used, **"the problem of the color line"** endures across the globe, and that other social cleavages help predict how debts are arranged and affect whether groups of people are allowed to carry it with dignity.
 Inspired by Du Bois, The Dignity and Debt Network and the [**VizE Lab**](vizelab.princeton.edu) at Princeton adopting the style